 Most of the salt we eat is already in our food, especially ready meals/convenience food.
 Salt is also found in foods we wouldn’t necessarily expect such as white bread, some cereals and soups.
 Up to 75% of the salt we eat is in packaged foods such as bread, beans, biscuits, ready made sauces, cheese and bacon.

-- Includes water, low fat milk, teas and coffee
+- Drink 6-8 glasses of fluid each day (this includes water, low fat milk, teas and coffee)

-- Limit consumption of fruit juice and smoothies to no more than a combined total of 150ml per day, as they are high in free sugars (sugars that have been added during processing or honey, syrup and fruit juice)
+- Limit consumption of fruit juice and smoothies to no more than a combined total of 150ml per day as they are high in free sugars (any more will count towards the food and drinks that are high in sugar)

 Eating Out and Takeaways